Writing Idempotent Administration Scripts

 Here again, there are two working approaches.

-Alike for parameters, a global tables groups configuration can be defined into a JSON structure stored into a flat file or a table column.
-The emaj_import_groups_configuration() function “loads” such a configuration.
-Missing groups are created and groups whose content differs are automatically updated.
-In order to get an idempotent operation, it is necessary to:
+Similar to parameters, a global table groups configuration can be defined in a JSON structure stored in a flat file or a table column.
+The emaj_import_groups_configuration() function loads such a configuration.
+Missing groups are created, and groups with differing content are automatically updated.
+To achieve an idempotent operation, it is necessary to:

-• import all groups from the configuration at once, with the second parameter set to NULL (or set to the exhaustive tables groups list);
+Import all groups from the configuration at once, with the second parameter set to NULL (or set to the exhaustive table groups list).

-• authorize the update of in LOGGING state tables groups, with the 3rd parameter set to TRUE;
+Authorize the update of table groups in LOGGING state, with the third parameter set to TRUE.

-• drop any existing group that is not in the configuration to import, with the 5th parameter set to TRUE.
+Drop any existing group not in the configuration to import, with the fifth parameter set to TRUE.:

-The JSON configuration to load may have been built manualy or using the emaj_export_groups_configuration() function.
+The JSON configuration to load can be built manually or using the emaj_export_groups_configuration() function.

-The alternative approach consists in writing a script containing all the elementary actions needed to create, populate, modify or even drop tables groups, into a single transaction, and taking the current state into account.
+The alternative approach consists in writing a script containing all the elementary actions needed to create, populate, modify, or even drop table groups in a single transaction, while taking the current state into account.

 ...